4 Powerful 3D Printing Trends for 2026

 | Cost for Low Volume | Alto | Bajo | Ideal for small-batch or custom production |

-Expert Insight: “Additive manufacturing allows rapid design validation while maintaining structural performance, which is a game-changer for product development,” says Dr. Jennifer A. Lewis, Harvard SEAS.
+Perspectiva experta: “Additive manufacturing allows rapid design validation while maintaining structural performance, which is a game-changer for product development,” says Dr. Jennifer A. Lewis, Harvard SEAS.

 By 2026, multi-material Impresión 3D will enable the creation of single components with varying properties.
 Printers can now combine metals, polymers, ceramics, and composites in one print.
 Functional parts may also integrate electronics, sensors, or conductive pathways without additional assembly.